AndersDeath/diary2/000-current.md

 # 28 February - Thursday - Yerevan - 152 day of immigration

-The last day of Febrary is outside.
+The last day of February is outside.
+I felt extrimely bad for the last several day.